Fury (2001 series): Reception

 Writer-editor Stan Lee, a co-creator of Nick Fury, was critical of the extreme violence and gore of this new series: "I don't know why they're doing that.
 I don't think that I would do those kinds of stories."
-Actor George Clooney similarly condemned the books, the macabre contents of which prompted him to drop out of talks regarding portraying Fury in a then upcoming Marvel film.
+According to reports, actor George Clooney similarly condemned the books, the macabre contents of which prompted him to drop out of talks regarding portraying Fury in a then upcoming Marvel film.
 Gus Lubin of the Business Insider stated that "Fury is a smart and enjoyable comic, which portrays the spy chief as an aging "cold warrior" who on some deep level wants nothing more than to get his hands dirty again.
 Still, it's understandable that this portrayal of the character scared Clooney away."
 Clooney's dropout reportedly caused Avi Arad, the head of Marvel's West Coast division who is heavily involved in Marvel's film deals, to wield a harder grip on what content Marvel writers were allowed to publish.

 Greg Burgas of Comic Book Resources described the book as a rather odd tribute to the character of Nick Fury.
 As the years went by the book reached a near legendary status among comic book readers.
 Ennis himself has expressed that he is very happy with the book and feels that it is in his top 10 favorite series he has written.
 He also praised his artist Robertson and expressed gratefulness to his editorial team which he felt let him do whatever he wanted with the work.
 He stated that he would never change a single thing about it.
+In an interview in 2024, Ennis said that he didn't know if the story about George Clooney was true, but that it didn't seem to affect his relationship with Marvel.